Part 173: Falconry

 §173.8 Marking of raptors

-(1) Any peregrine falcon, gyrfalcon or Harris hawk, except a captive bred raptor lawfully marked by a numbered, seamless band, must be banded with a permanent, non-reusable, numbered band.
+(c) Any peregrine falcon (Falcon peregrinus), gyrfalcon (F. rusticolus), goshawk (Accipiter gentilis) or Harris' hawk (Parabuteo unicinctus), except a captive bred raptor lawfully marked by a numbered, seamless band, must be banded with a permanent, non-reusable, numbered USFWS leg band or have an implanted ISO compliant (134.2 kHz) microchip.

 The provisions of this Part do not apply to a person who is licensed to possess a raptor for scientific, exhibition or propagation purposes issued pursuant to Section 11-0515 of the Environmental Conservation Law.